 Pornography websites are known to be a hotbed for exploits, so if you have a pubescent teenager who often uses the family computer, you could wind up with problems.

-Other common activities, such as streaming pirated content on unofficial websites, or downloading free music and films via BitTorrent, can also potentially lead to infection with malware.
+Other activities, such as streaming pirated content, or illegally downloading music and films via BitTorrent, can also lead to infection with malware.
 For more information, please read our guide on how to Torrent safely.

 Surfing the web safely is not an exact science, but there are things that you can do to ensure your family is safer:

 - Block access to specific websites and content using parental locks and filters to stop children accessing pornographic websites and other potentially dangerous websites.

 - Turn on Safe Browsing Mode in Chrome or Firefox.
 Safe browsing ensures that many malicious websites are flagged as you browse the web.
 However, please know that using Safe Browsing in Chrome requires you to send browsing data to Google - which is not considered great in terms of privacy.
 The best way to ensure privacy and Safe Browsing is to use Firefox instead of Chrome.
 Firefox is a much more private browser and well worth ditching Chrome for!